 In the 1980s, Bricklin brought the ultra-cheap, ultra-crappy Yugo car to the U.S. market.
 Priced at $3,995, the little Yugo was somewhat of a sensation at first - a cheap alternative to a used car.
 But build quality was poor.
 Consumer Reports called it "one of the worst cars (the magazine) has ever tested."
 Yugo (and Malcolm) disappeared in 1992 when Yugo America Inc. collapsed amid falling sales and production problems in war-torn Yugoslavia.

 It's a little-known fact that Malcolm Bricklin worked closely with Rohm & Haas Co. to develop the acrylic plastic-skinned SV-1.
-(I saw his personal car in the parking lot of R&H's Bristol (PA) lab facility on more than one occasion.
+(I saw his personal car in the parking lot of R&H's Bristol (PA) Plastics Engineering Laboratory on more than one occasion.
 It was a chauffeur-driven Lamborghini 350 GT with a telephone.)
 The original SV-1 design was similar in size and weight to the original Datsun 240Z.
 But, as it developed, it got bulked up.

 The use of a solid acrylic skin over fiberglass as an alternative to gel coat or paint was a novel and worthy concept.
 Over time, Rohm and Haas decided that they didn't want their Plexiglas cast sheet product associated with Bricklin and his SV-1, so they stopped all tech and development support.
 Malcolm then turned to a competitive cast acrylic product but it exhibited brittleness problems.